GFGSC-RTU/GFG-SDE-Sheet-Solution-Kit/README.md

 * All contributors who have followed the rules to contribute get successfully merged PR.
 Don't forget to follow!!!
 * Have some patience to get successfully merged PR.
 Keep Patience!!!

+### Bonus
+* See Code submitted by fellow coders from around you.
+* Discover some obscure to new and trending languages.
+* Check out some very creative ways to write a good code.